 How to Remove Semicolon in Excel?

-Assuming, we have a dataset (B4:B9) of some Microsoft Product names.
-There is a semicolon at every end of the cell value.
-We are going to use an Excel formula with the combination of LEFT function, LEN function & RIGHT functions to remove this ending semicolon.
+In the dataset below (B4:B9) containing some Microsoft Product names, there is a semicolon at the end of every cell value.
+Let’s use an Excel formula with the combination of LEFT function, LEN function & RIGHT functions to remove them.

 Remove Ending Semicolon from Cell in Excel